 In 2017, with the help of a grant from NH DOT, SNHPC completed a Town-wide Road Surface Management Study (RSMS).
 The RSMS was intended to help prioritize the road work projects listed in Table 10.
 In 2018, the Road Agent and Board of Selectmen also agreed to hire a private firm, StreetScan, to augment the data collected under the RSMS.
 StreetScan's data collection turned out to have greater details and less subjectivity than the RSMS.
-StreetScan updated their survey in late 2021.
-The StreetScan data was imported into StreetLogix software which will be used to create a long-term maintenance and repair prioritization schedule.
+The Highway Department is scheduling StreetScan to update their survey in late 2021 or early 2022.
+The StreetScan data will be imported into StreetLogix software which will be used to create a long-term maintenance and repair prioritization schedule.
 This software is an asset management program using AI and GIS that enables municipalities to optimize their road budgets in the most cost-efficient manners.
-This year the Pavement Condition Index (PCI) was one of the factors used to schedule the road projects across the 7-year time span covered by the CIP.